 Uses: Sketching with pencil, practice with Crayola markers because you don’t have to worry about them fraying.

 This is extra smooth printer paper.
 It is more expensive than regular copy paper but a lot less expensive than brand name paper pads.
 Also, if you get it on Amazon, it’s a lot less expensive than buying it in a store.
+Update: It is now called HP Premium 32 paper. *As an Amazon Associate I earn from qualifying purchases.*

 Awesome because: It’s so smooth!
 You don’t have to worry about fraying your brush pens.